 Spelling

-For children in years 4, 5 and 6 we have created some key spellings lists which have been taken from the National Curriculum word lists.
-The children will have regular spelling tests based on the word list they are currently learning.
+To support your child with spelling at home, we have included links to The National Curriculum statutory word lists.
+The spelling lists contain a mixture of both words pupils frequently use in their writing and which they often misspell.
 When practising spellings are home, it is also important that children understand the meaning of the word they are learning to spell and the context in which it can be used.